erikvillegas/swift-style-guide/README.markdown

 }
 ```

-However if there is only a single line of code in the closure, it's OK to omit the strong self and use optional chaining directly:
+However, if there is only a single line of code in the closure, it's OK to omit the strong self and use optional chaining directly:
 ```swift
 resource.request().onComplete { [weak self] response in
   self?.delegate?.operationComplete()